JSJitsu/ai-battle-website/README.md

 node server.js --no-github
 ```

+You can also run `node server.js` with no options to show the help screen.

 Once it's running, you can navigate to http://localhost:8080/ to view the site.

 ### Changing the Website
-In order to speed up development of the website, you can view the "dev build" of the site at "dev.html" while the built version will be accessible from "index.html".
-There are no pre-compilation steps for doing basic site development.
-Once you're happy with the dev version of the site, re-build it using the previously-mentioned command and verify that your changes are alive and well in the built version.
+You can view the "dev build" of the site at _dev.html_ while the built version will be accessible from _index.html_.
+There are no pre-compilation steps for doing development via _dev.html_.
+Once you're happy with the dev version of the site, re-build it using `npm run build` and verify that your changes are alive and well in the built version.